Frequently Asked Questions

 In practice, the timeline depends more on how quickly you can align on your numbers than on using the tool itself.

-• Yes.
+Yes.

-Redistribution, resale, or white-labeling is not permitted.
+Redistribution, resale, white-labeling, or external sharing of raw editable files is not permitted.

-• No. These tools are strategic planning systems, not live platform integrations.
+No. These tools are strategic planning systems, not live platform integrations.

 They’re intentionally built as operator-controlled models so you can pressure-test assumptions, align on targets, and make budget decisions independent of platform bias or automation.